 She finally sat down in front of me.
-‘I’m a waitress,’ she said, following my eyes.
+‘I’m a waitress,’ she said, following my eyes that were on her green uniform.
 ‘It’s not a bad job.
 It pays.
 I was working when I saw you on the TV, all those people saying all those things.
 Do you think I was meant to see that video?’

 I was never much of a man who believed in fate or destiny, not until she showed up in my garage as if nothing had ever happened.
 Truth is, I thought about her a lot too, though I was never very good at admitting how I felt.

 As suddenly as she’d appeared in my garage, my mind was back in that moonlit street.
 It was 2003.
-I was 23 and she was probably no older than 9.
+I was twenty-three and she was probably no older than nine.
 It was a clear sky that night, but when I saw her she was soaked and water dripped down her hair and neck.
 Her beautiful dress was all ruined with mud and dirt, her blond hair riddled with twigs and dead leaves.
 She looked up at me and I wondered why a little girl like that would be out so late.
-When the bus arrived I picked up my guitar in its case and paid my fare.
-But she was still out there, her eyes never straying from mine.
-I saw in her eyes a deep seated fear that comes from a child’s inexperience with the injustices of the world.
+When the bus arrived I picked up my guitar case and paid my fare.
+But she was still out there, her eyes never straying from mine, and I saw inside them a deep seated fear that comes from a child’s inexperience with the injustices of the world.
 Yet inside the darkness there was a light that didn’t belong to any child I’d ever known.

 I followed my gut feeling and made a decision that could only be understood if you knew my connection to music.
-You see, I knew she understood something deeply profound about what happens when I touch the strings of a musical instrument.
-So I got off the bus, and she was standing under the glow of a street lamp strung with mist.
-I removed my leather jacket and put it around her shoulders and she buckled under its weight as though it were a steel hauberk.
+You see, I knew she comprehended what happens when I touch the strings of a musical instrument.
+So I got off the bus and walked up to her.
+She was standing beneath the glow of a street lamp, her shoes hidden in the mist.
+I set down my guitar case, removed my leather jacket and draped it around her shoulders.
+She buckled under the leather weight as though it were a steel hauberk.

 ‘What’s your name?’
 I asked, but she didn’t reply.
 ‘Where’s your mum and dad?’

 I heard junkies in the nearby alleyway, coughing, yelling at visions.
 She was completely silent, her eyes wide and glinting with moonlight.
-I set down my guitar case and proffered my hand.
+I proffered my hand.

-At my apartment I made her a ham sandwich and poured a glass of milk, then I put them on the table in the living room.
-She was on the sofa staring at nothing.
-From the hall cupboard I took a pillow and a woolen blanket that was once my mother’s and made her a bed on the sofa.
-I left her there, and in the morning she had eaten and drunk, leaving crumbs on the floor and a ring of milk on her lips.
+At my apartment I made her a ham sandwich and poured a glass of milk, then I put them on the table in the living room where she was on the sofa staring at nothing.
+From the hall cupboard I took a pillow and a woollen blanket that was once my mother’s and made her a bed on the sofa.
+There I left her until the morning.
+She had left crumbs on the floor and an empty, foggy glass on the table and a sticky milky moustache on her upper lip.
 I called child services but got a machine, so I hung up with the intention of trying again later that day.
 I didn’t know why I felt relieved.